Owner of Yoga8 / 200 E-RYT Instructor/ ExpertRating Fitness Coach

 “Yoga is for every BODY, we will not judge you on your body type, financial stature or any struggles you may currently be experiencing.
 Instead, we stand here with open arms to embrace, encourage and love you through this journey of life.
 Please come join us and become part of our family.”

-When she is not teaching yoga at the studio you can find her being a mom and a wife, teaching Relaxation and Fitness at Baylor University, training for Ironman or a marathon, having coffee with friends or studying to become a yoga therapists.
+When she is not teaching yoga at the studio you can find her being a mom to Addyson (13) and Austin (15) and a wife to Mark Damm, training for Ironman or endurance sports, having coffee with friends, or studying yoga philosophy.

 For inspirational reading, check out her blog.